fengjixuchui/Vmp3_64bit_disasm-prerelease-/README.md

 ```

 # Open source software usage
-The llvm helper file was released by FvrMateo and is available here https://github.com/LLVMParty/TicklingVMProtect/tree/master/Helpers
+The c++ code that compiles to the llvm helper file was released by FvrMateo and is available here https://github.com/LLVMParty/TicklingVMProtect/tree/master/Helpers

 This project uses the following open source rust crates